 Pursuant to the revised definition of Funds from Operations adopted by the Board of Governors of the National Association of Real Estate Investment Trusts ("NAREIT"), we calculate Funds from Operations, or "FFO," by adjusting net income (loss) (computed in accordance with GAAP, including non-recurring items) for gains (or losses) from sales of properties, real estate related depreciation and amortization, and after adjustment for unconsolidated partnerships and joint ventures.
 FFO is a non-GAAP financial measure.
 The use of FFO, combined with the required primary GAAP presentations, has been fundamentally beneficial in improving the understanding of operating results of REITs among the investing public and making comparisons of REIT operating results more meaningful.
-Management generally considers FFO to be a useful measure for reviewing our comparative operating and financial performance because, by excluding gains and losses related to sales of previously depreciated operating real estate assets and excluding real estate esset depreciation and amortization (which can vary among owners of identical assets in similar condition based on historical cost accounting and useful life estimates), FFO can help one compare the operating performance of a company's real estate between periods or as compared to different companies.
+Management generally considers FFO to be a useful measure for reviewing our comparative operating and financial performance because, by excluding gains and losses related to sales of previously depreciated operating real estate assets and excluding real estate asset depreciation and amortization (which can vary among owners of identical assets in similar condition based on historical cost accounting and useful life estimates), FFO can help one compare the operating performance of a company's real estate between periods or as compared to different companies.
 Our computation of FFO may not be comparable to FFO reported by other REITs or real estate companies that do not define the term in accordance with the current NAREIT definition or that interpret the current NAREIT definition differently.

 FFO should not be considered as an alternative to net income (determined in accordance with GAAP) as an indication of our performance.
 FFO does not represent cash generated from operating activities determined in accordance with GAAP and is not a measure of liquidity or an indicator of our ability to make cash distributions.
 We believe that to further understand our performance, FFO should be compared with our reported net income and considered in addition to cash flows in accordance with GAAP, as presented in our consolidated financial statements.

-The following table presents a reconciliation of net income available to common unitholders to Funds from Operations for the three months ended March 31, 2005 and 2004:
+The following table presents a reconciliation of net income available to common shareholders to Funds from Operations for the three months ended March 31, 2005 and 2004:

-Three Months Ended March 31, 2005 2004 (in thou ısands) Net income available to common unitholders \$ 73,922 \$ 80,873 Add: Preferred distributions and allocation of undistributed earnings 3,726 4,975 Less: Minority interest in property partnerships 1,652 385 Income from unconsolidated joint ventures 1,335 1,377 Gains on sales of real estate 8,164 Gains on sales of land held for development 1,445 Income (loss) from discontinued operations (486) 1,990 Gains on sales of real estate from discontinued operations 3,073 Income before minority interests in property partnerships, income from unconsolidated joint ventures, gains on sales of real estate and land held for development and discontinued operations 73,702 70,859 Add: , , ,,,,,, Real estate depreciation and amortization (1) 68,990 57,573 Income (loss) from discontinued operations (486) 2,047 Income from unconsolidated joint ventures 1,335 1,377 Less: , , Minority interests in property partnerships' share of Funds from Operations 75 (904) Preferred distributions (3,280) (4,385) Funds from Operations available to common unitholders 140,336 126,567 Weighted average shares outstanding-basic 131,825 122,983
+Three Mon March 2005 2004 (in thou sands) Net income available to common shareholders \$ 61,242 \$ 66,048 Add: Minority Interest in Operating Partnership 15,699 17,125 Less: Minority interest in property partnerships 1,652 385 Income from unconsolidated joint ventures 1,335 1,377 Gains on sales of real estate, net of minority interest 6,698 Gains on sales of land held for development, net of minority interest 1,208 Income (loss) from discontinued operations, net of minority interest (406) 1,633 Gains on sales of real estate from discontinued operations, net of minority interest 2,521 Income before minority interests in property partnerships, income from unconsolidated joint ventures, minority interest in Operating Partnership, gains on sales of real estate and land held for development and discontinued operations 73,152 70,559 Add: Real estate depreciation and amortization (1) 69,540 57,873 Income (loss) from discontinued operations (486) 2,047 Income from unconsolidated joint ventures 1,335 1,377 Less: Minority interests in property partnerships' share of Funds from Operations 75 (904) Preferred distributions (3,280) (4,385) Funds from Operations 140,336 126,567 Less: , , Minority interest in the Operating Partnership's share of funds from operations 23,035 22,736